TensorFlow Keras Fashion MNIST Tutorial¶

 def build_validation_data_loader(self): test_images, test_labels = data.load_validation_data() test_images = test_images / 255.0 return test_images, test_labels

 To create an experiment, we start by writing a configuration file which defines the kind of experiment we want to run.
-In this case, we want to train a single model for a fixed number of batches, using fixed values for the model’s hyperparameters:
+In this case, we want to train a single model for five epochs, using fixed values for the model’s hyperparameters:

-For this model, we have two hyperparameters: the size of the
+For this model, we have chosen two hyperparameters: the size of the

 model_def:FashionMNISTTrial because our trial class is named